EyasuTeshome/shifttracker/job-search/JSR-interview-practice-phone-screen.md

 ❗️❗️❗️IMPORTANT NOTE:
 In order to make the most out of this exercise you need to find a partner who will play the role of your interviewer (in exchange you will do the same for them).
+If you have a learning partner(s) assigned this is the way to go!

-We recommend looking for a partner in your Morning session group but you can contact anybody else from your cohort.
+Otherwise, we recommend looking for a partner in your Morning session group but you can contact anybody else from your cohort.
 ```